Command & Control

 This view has a few options

-FPS - Control the refresh rate of the wall, at the expense of additional bandwidth used
+- Frames Per Second (FPS): It controls the refresh rate of the content playing on the video wall, at the expense of additional bandwidth used.

-Launch - Launch the full C&C interface in a new tab, if RBAC privileges allow
+- Launch: It is used to launch the full C&C interface in a new tab if RBAC privileges allow.

 If the server is running more than one instance of C&C, or more than one Userful system is running a C&C session and is added to the Peer List, those C&C instances will also appear here.

-Accessing Command & Control remotely can be done in either of two ways.
+Accessing Command & Control remotely can be done in either of the two ways.

-Userful Manager connects with On-Premise servers using secure connections through the Cloud and enables access to C&C with only a few clicks.
-This is the recommended method of accessing C&C remotely.
+Userful Manager connects with on-premise servers using secure connections through the cloud and enables access to Command & Control with only a few clicks.
+This is a recommended method for accessing it remotely.

-Accessing Command & Control through your company VPN is also viable.
+You can also access Command & Control through your company's VPN.
 After establishing the VPN connection, you can access the Control Center in the same way you would on your local network.